cppguru/libfork/README.md

 ## Tasks and futures

 The tasking fork-join interface is designed to mirror Cilk and other fork-join frameworks.
-With libfork the canonical recursive-Fibonacci is a simple as:
+With libfork the canonical recursive-Fibonacci is as simple as:

 ```c++
 #include "libfork/task.hpp"